Delta 8 for Pain Relief: Does It Work?

 The CB1 receptors are mostly found in the brain and central nervous system and control motor function, memory, learning, mood, and pain signaling.

-The CB2 receptors occur in the peripheral nervous system, immune system, and blood.
+The CB2 receptors occur in the peripheral nervous, immune, and blood systems.
 They help regulate inflammation, immune response, pain, and metabolic processes.

 Endocannabinoids are chemical messengers that bind to these receptors and send signals throughout the body to regulate the above processes.

-Once used, they get broken down by enzymes into metabolites and flushed over time.
+Once used, enzymes break them down into metabolites and flushed over time.

 How Delta-8 THC Interacts With the Endocannabinoid System to Reduce Pain